-Key Stage 3 Curriculum

-Year 7 and 8 pupils follow our Key Stage 3 curriculum.
-Students are placed in mixed ability tutor groups and for the majority of lessons, they will be taught in mixed ability classes.
-In Mathematics, Science and Modern Foreign Languages students are set according to ability; these decisions are made by each curriculum area taking responsibility for how they set students.
+At Key Stage 3 (Years 7 and 8) we provide a broad and balanced curriculum.
+On entry to the school students are placed in mixed ability tutor groups.
+For the majority of lessons, teaching groups will be mixed ability.
+In Mathematics, Science, and Modern Foreign Languages students are set according to ability based on a range of data, with each of these curriculum areas taking responsibility for how they set students.
 Sets are regularly reviewed with movement between sets occurring when appropriate.
-At Key Stage 3 the majority of students study French, with those showing greater linguistic talent taking up German.
-A small minority of students do not take a language and have extra literacy lessons instead; this is decided on their Key Stage 2 results.
+At Key Stage 3 the majority of students study French, with those showing greater linguistic talent, studying German.
+A small minority of students do not take a language and have extra literacy lessons instead.